1999: Gail Simmons and Father Steven Dart begin planning for what will become Foothills Caring Corps.

 2006: Gail Simmons retires.
 Debbra Determan is hired as Executive Director.

 2009: We officially are registered in Arizona as a 501(c)(3).
 We establish a Board of Directors as a governing body with Jill Ford as our first Board President.
 Paid staff members are added.
-Grants are received to add both a wheelchair accessible van and a mini-van to our growing fleet.
-Volunteer hours are up by over 20% in the previous 24 months.
+Grants are received to add both a wheelchair-accessible van and a mini-van to our growing fleet.
+Volunteer hours increase by more than 20% in the previous 24 months.

-2010: Current office location becomes our Headquarters.
+2010: Carefree Plaza office location becomes our Headquarters.
 Fundraising continues to expand.
 We add our Care-Alert program to our services.

 2011: Our Planned Giving legacy donation program is launched to great success.
 Our now famous Annual Golf Fundraiser is launched.
 Our fleet expands to 4 vans.
 We launch our Nutrition Intern partnership with Paradise Valley Community College.
 Volunteer hours zoom.